act-rules/act-rules.github.io/_rules/disable-shortcut-670a30.md

 ---
 id: 670a30
-name: Keyboard shortcut can be disabled
+name: Printable keys only shortcut can be disabled
 rule_type: atomic
 description: |
-  This rule checks that if keyboard shortcuts are implemented using only printing characters, a mechanism to disable the shortcut exists.
+  This rule checks that if keyboard shortcuts are implemented using only printable characters, a mechanism to disable the shortcut exists.
 accessibility_requirements: # Remove whatever is not applicable wcag21:2.1.4: # Character Key Shortcuts (A)
     forConformance: true